Forrester Report: The State of Conversational AI Read the report —>

 Neural networks and deep-learning applications tend to be extremely data-hungry, and access to quality training data has always been a major bottleneck.
 In 2009 Stanford’s Fei-Fei Li sought to change this by releasing Imagenet, a database of over 14 million labeled images that could be used for free by researchers.
 The increase in available data, together with substantial improvements in computer hardware like graphical processing units (GPUs), meant that at long last the promise of deep learning could begin to be fulfilled.

 Now that we’ve discussed this history, we’re well-placed to understand why LLMs and generative AI have ignited so much controversy.
-People have been mulling over the promise (and peril) of thinking machines for literally thousands of years.
-After all that time it looks like they might be here, at long last.
+People have been mulling over the promise (and peril) of thinking machines for literally thousands of years, and it looks like they might finally be here.

 But what, exactly, has people so excited?
 What is it that advanced AI tools are doing that has captured the popular imagination?
-In the following sections, we’ll talk about the astonishing (and astonishingly rapid) improvements that have been seen in language models in just a few short years.
+In the following sections, we’ll talk about the astonishing (and astonishingly rapid) improvements seen in language models in recent memory.

 Getting To Human-Level

 One of the more surprising things about LLMs such as ChatGPT is just how good they are at so many different things.
-LLMs are trained with a technique known as “self-supervised learning”.
-They take random samples of the text data they’re given, and they try to predict what words come next given the words that came before.
+LLMs are trained by having them take samples of the text data they’re given, and then trying to predict what words come next given the words that came before.

 What’s more, it’s difficult to pin down the conditions required for emergence in language models.
 Though it generally appears to be a function of model size, there are cases in which the same abilities can be achieved with smaller models, or with models trained on very high-quality data, and emergence shows up at different scales for different models and tasks.